 For any of these encapsulation requirements: Manufacturer self-certification verbally, electronically or via written letter will not constitute an acceptable submittal.

-Submit three (3) copies of documentation that the encapsulant has been tested to the flame spread and smoke development protocols of ASTM E 84, and found to satisfy the criteria for Class A.
+List of Samples, and coupons (if utilized) as delineated in Section 1.03 F

-F (F).
+Letter or Certificate of Applicator competency from Approved products manufacturer (as delineated in Section 1.03 F).

 Maintenance Instructions: Submit manufacturer's maintenance instructions, including maintenance procedures and materials, procedures for stain removal and surface repair, and recommended schedule for cleaning